-I see so many rude actions almost every time I go out, and as much as I hate to admit it, I've gotten somewhat used to it.
-However, there is one place where I think people need to focus on being polite at all times, and that is at church.
+There are so many rude actions of people out in public.
+Unfortunately, it's so common most of us have gotten somewhat used to it.
+However, there is one place where people need to focus on being polite at all times, and that is at church.

 Wear Heavy Perfume

 Church is not the place to clip your nails or apply your makeup.
 The place to do that is at home … before you go to church.
-I find it very distracting to hear the snip-snip of a fingernail clipper or the scratching sound of an emery board in the pew behind me.
+It can be very distracting to hear the snip-snip of a fingernail clipper or the scratching sound of an emery board in the pew behind you.
+If you break a fingernail during church, wait until after the services to take care of it.

 Stand When Everyone Else Sits (or Vice Versa)